-Coronado Ferry Landing Beach
+5. Coronado Ferry Landing Beach

 This small stretch of beach is where the Coronado Ferry transports passengers from Coronado to the Broadway Pier in downtown San Diego.
-The views here over the San Diego Bay to downtown are quite spectacular.
+The views over San Diego Bay to downtown are quite spectacular.

-The Coronado Ferry Landing is on the opposite side of Coronado from the Hotel Del Coronado, about 1.5 miles away.
+The Coronado Ferry Landing is on the opposite side of Coronado from the Hotel del Coronado, about 1.5 miles away.
 It takes about 30 minutes to walk between the two.

 - Kids’ activities (sandcastle building, playing at the water’s edge)

 Amenities: The shops and restaurants of the Coronado Ferry Landing.

 Parking: The Coronado Ferry Landing parking lot is complimentary for patrons of the shops and restaurants.